Celebrating Multicultural Queensland program

 All applicants successful in receiving funding will be required to:

-• enter into a funding agreement which comprises of the approval letter, funding guidelines, the submitted application, and the Terms and Conditions (PDF).
-“Particulars” in the Terms and Conditions means your submitted application;
+• enter into a funding agreement which comprises of the approval letter, funding guidelines, the submitted application, and the Terms and Conditions (PDF), as amended from time to time.
+“Particulars” in the Terms and Conditions means the submitted application

 • comply with any relevant laws and regulations, such as the requirements for working with children, in the delivery of the event or project;

-• submit any online forms, such as Progress Reports (if required), Event Details Confirmation forms (if required), and Acquittal Reports by the specified due dates;
+• submit any online forms, such as Progress Reports (if required), Event Details Confirmation forms (if required) and Acquittal Reports by the due dates

-• immediately inform the Department of Children, Youth Justice and Multicultural Affairs of the cancellation of the funded event or project via email to MAfunding@cyjma.qld.gov.au.
+• immediately inform the department of the cancellation of the funded event or project via email to MAQfunding@des.qld.gov.au.

 Events calendar